Difference Between Top-up and Super Top-up Health Plans

 What is a Deductible in Top-up/Super Top-up Plans?

-Deductibles refer to the limit set by the Health Insurance companies.
-It acts as a safety net for the insurance company and prevents people from filing frequent and trivial medical claims.
+Deductibles refer to the threshold limit set by the health insurance companies.
+It acts as a safety net for insurers and prevents people from filing frequent and trivial medical claims.

-This amount needs to be borne by the policyholder.
-Deductibles are not covered by health insurance providers.
-They only pay the amount over and above the deductibles.
-Basically, the amount of deductibles need to be paid by you and the remaining amount i.e. the excess is paid by the insurer up to the sum insured limit.
+The deductible amount needs to be borne by the policyholders and is not covered by health insurance providers.
+The insurer only pays the amount over and above the deductibles.
+This implies that the excess amount is paid by the insurer up to the sum insured limit.
+Notably, the deductible amount can vary from insurer to insurer and plan to plan.

-Let say your base health insurance policy is Rs 10 lakh and you buy a Super top-up of Rs 5 lakh on top of the base amount.
-And the deductible is Rs 2 lakh, then the insurance company will pay the bills exceeding Rs 2 lakh and up to Rs 10 lakh.
-The deductible amount can vary from one plan to another.
+Let's say your base health insurance policy offers a sum insured of ₹10 lakh and you buy a super top-up plan of ₹5 lakh on top of the base amount.
+And the deductible is ₹2 lakh, then the insurance company will pay the bills exceeding ₹2 lakh and up to ₹10 lakh.

-According to the experts, to cover the risk of chronic ailments requiring more than one hospitalization in a year, then a Super top-up plan should be your choice.
-Also, the cost of the premium is low in comparison to buying a separate health plan with higher coverage amount.
-Moreover, it is suitable for senior citizens, who tend to undergo medical procedures frequently.
-Super top-up plans with cumulative coverage can be quite beneficial here.
-To buy a top-up plan or a Super top-up medical plan you can write to us at care@policybazaar.com and call us at 1800-708-8787.
+According to experts, to cover the risk of chronic ailments requiring more than one hospitalisation in a year, a super top-up plan should be your choice.
+Also, the cost of the premium is low in comparison to buying a separate health plan with a higher coverage amount.
+Moreover, it is suitable for individuals who tend to undergo medical procedures frequently.
+But the final choice depends upon your requirements and budget.

 Search